INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

    Queries and views implement ETL Logical level Processes in the underlying host MYSQL database.
    Harmonization and Transformation processes can be run in parallel and the result is stored into harmonized datasets.

-3. Conceptual INTEGRATION – Once data are harmonized, they can be integrated.
-Data are integrated on a conceptual level by mapping onto ontology.
-Data are not linked physically but through a sparQL query, thus the integration is virtual.
+3. Conceptual Integration – Once data are harmonized, they can be integrated.
+Data are integrated on a conceptual level through the domain ontology.
+Data are not linked physically but through a SPARQL query, thus the integration is virtual.
    3.1.
 Mapping – Virtualization process associating physical data to ontology concepts.
    3.2.
 Quering - Virtual integration by SparQL queries.
 Results can be exported into the desired format.
 Data are federated, that is to say, they can be viewed as a single coherent set, even when actual data sources vary in format and storage technology.
    The components implementing the mapper and the reasoner are submodules of an Ontology Based Management System (OBDA System).